 Plata was incorporated pursuant to the Business Corporations Act (British Columbia) on April 1, 2010.
-The Company's head office as well as registered and records office is located at #555 - 999 Canada Pace, Vancouver, British Columbia, V6C 3E1.
+The Company's head office as well as registered and records office is located at #555 - 999 Canada Place, Vancouver, British Columbia, V6C 3E1.
 The Company has five wholly-owned subsidiaries, Plaminco S.A. de C.V. ("Plaminco"), Minera Central Vaquerias S.A. de C.V. ("MCV"), Minera Exploradora del Centro S.A. de C.V. ("MEC"), Servicio PLMC ("Servicio") and Plata Latina US Ltd. ("Plata US").
-Plaminco is organized under the laws of Mexico and holds the Company's interest in the Naranjillo Property, the Vaquerias Property and at the date of this MD&A holds the three other properties in the Mexican Silver Belt.
+Plaminco is organized under the laws of Mexico and holds the Company's interest in the Naranjillo Property, the Vaquerias Property and holds the two other properties in the Mexican Silver Belt.
 MCV, MEC and Servicio were incorporated in Mexico in 2013.
 Plata US is organized under the laws of Colorado and was incorporated for administrative purposes.
 On April 11, 2012, Plata began trading on the TSX Venture Exchange ("TSX-V") under the symbol "PLA".